bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

       sdb6   8:38   0     1G  0 part
       sdb7   8:39   0     1G  0 part

+Note that the "Start" and "End" values shown by the "sfdisk" command may be slightly different depending on the version of sfdisk you are using.
+The main thing is that the partitions are the right "Size", "Type" and in the right order.

 Each partition on the drive must now be formatted using the commands listed below.
-Note the file system options specified with the "-O" parameter are designed to exactly match those used on a Seagate Central drive.
+Note the file system types (ext2, ext4 and swap) as well as options ("-O" parameter) are designed to exactly match those used on a Seagate Central drive.

-Also note that "mkswap" for partition 6 uses a non standard 65536 byte page size and the first page must be zeroed out first.
+Note also that "mkswap" for partition 6 uses a non standard 65536 byte page size and the first 2 pages are zeroed out first using "dd".
 This is because the Linux operating system on a Seagate Central uses a non standard 64K memory page size.

     # Format the Kernel Partitions 1 and 2 using ext2
     mkfs.ext2 -F -L Kernel_1 -O none,ext_attr,resize_inode,dir_index,filetype,sparse_super /dev/sdX1